 Complaints Policy

-Our aim is to acknowledge receipt of your complaint and resolve this within three working days; If we are still investigating your complaint after 4 weeks, we will explain to you the reasons why and indicate when you can expect a full and final response.
+If we are still investigating your complaint after 4 weeks, we will explain to you the reasons why and indicate when you can expect a full and final response.

 We should have finalised our investigation and issued our final response within a maximum of 8 weeks.
 When we have completed our investigation, we will send you a final response letter.
 The letter will detail the investigation and our findings.
 It will also confirm our conclusions and whether the complaint has been upheld, partially upheld or not upheld and explain any action being taken or that has been taken to correct the problem that led you to complain.